dshveygert/TinderLikeApp/README.md

 There are two pages: *Catalog* and *Profile*.

 In **Catalog** User is offered a list of people who match his/her preferences.
 User can Like or Dislike person.
 If the likes are matched, the person is marked with "You got match!" and photo marked with blue border.
+The Database includes only 30 randomly generated persons.

 The button "Okay" provide to the next person.